 His studies of Philosophy and Psychology enable him to simplify the science of why we create the patterns we do – where they come from, and how to change them to amplify results.
 From his 16 year career as a top-performing sales executive with Fortune 500 companies, to a 12 year run around the globe as a professional musician (dueling pianos); Greg brings a track record of integrity, creativity, and passion to every event – oh, and he also brings an electric piano!”

 Hopefully, this list of examples provides you with some inspiration as you consider your own speaker bio, moving forward.
-For more information, check out our previous guide, “Writing A Speaker Bio That Captivates Event Planners In 5 Easy Steps”.
+For more information, check out our previous guide, “Writing A Speaker Biography: The Beginner’s Guide”.
 Conversely, feel free to shoot us an email at [email protected], too, if you have any additional questions. 👋